The ten most important factors for producing quality cigars are:

 The soil and its components will influence the aroma and flavour of the tobacco.
 The same seeds planted in different soils will have different charecteristics.

-The climate conditions will affect the chemical composition of the tobacco.
-If there is a lot of rain during the development of the plant, then the tobacco will have light flavours/taste but more body.
-If there is a lot of sun, then the tobacco will have strong flavours and a high nicotine content.
+The climate conditions will affect the chemical composition of the tobaco-leaves.
+If there is a lot of rain during the development of the plant, then the leaves will have light flavours/taste but more body.
+If there is a lot of sun, then it will have strong flavours and a high nicotine content.

-In the Dominican Republic, Davadoff uses three varieties of tobacco plants:
+In the Dominican Republic, Davidoff cigars you purchase online uses three varieties of tobacco plants:

 a) The Olor Dominicano (tall plant with smaller leaves)